tjoyner/ofvioletsandlicorice/chapter1.md

 She got up, offering a smile as bright as the July moon, and Daniel held his breath.

-"You set up wine cellars, or so you've written to me...you prepare them for clients that don't know where to begin, or that don't have the time to follow through..."
+"You set up wine cellars, or so you've written to me... you prepare them for clients that don't know where to begin, or that don't have the time to follow through..."

-"Generally for private clients...also a few restaurants.
+"Generally for private clients... also a few restaurants.
 In both cases, I try to select clients that I can work with closely.
 It's a task that requires trust on both sides."

-"What kind of customers do you have?" asked Amelia, interested.
+"What kind of customers do you have?" asked Amalia, interested.

 "People from film, theater, television, lawyers.
 My wife, my ex-wife, is a lawyer.
-She deals with rights, performance contracts... so I've had the chance to meet many actors, directors, set designers, and even lawyers who had houses with empty wine-cellars.
+She deals with rights, performance contracts... so I've had the chance to meet many actors, directors, set designers, and even lawyers, who had houses with empty wine-cellars.
 So..."

-"So you filled the cellars for them," said Amelia, her smile breaking down into a half-laugh.
+"So you filled the cellars for them," said Amalia, her smile breaking down into a half-laugh.

-"No...not filled...I made sure they had the right bottles for every occasion...I hope."
+"No... not filled...
+I made sure they had the right bottles for every occasion...I hope."

 Daniel shrugged his shoulders and looked her in the eye.
-Amelia shifted her gaze toward the center of the table.
+Amalia shifted her gaze toward the center of the table.

 "Ok," she said, "as I wrote, you'll do five nights for us on the Greats of France, and I or my brother will bring wines from local producers that interest you.
 The first event is scheduled for this evening, remember?"

-"Monsieur Bordeaux ...
+"Monsieur Bordeaux...
 I remember."
 Daniel nodded and added, "I have a list of producers who I'd like to meet: Gaja, Mascarello, Ratti, Rabezzana, Ceretto... your big names.
 In France, it goes without saying, they love Barola, Nebbiolo, Barbaresco and now also Barbera..."
 <br/><br/><br/>

 "Let's hope it lasts.
 After September 11th, it wasn't an easy time for wine... or maybe it was all too easy before... too fast."